- Business installment loans

 - Excellent customer service

-The company was founded in 2011 and has quickly become one of the top funders in the alternate lending space, for good reason.
-Their terms and fees are just about the best you can get from a non-bank loan, and their time to funding beats out banks by weeks (if not months).
-On top of that, their advertising is transparent, their customer service is fantastic, and there are virtually no negative reviews of the company to be found on the web.
+The company was founded in 2011 and has quickly become one of the top funders in the alternative lending space, for good reason: the terms and fees are just about the best you can get outside of a bank or credit union, and the time from application to funding beats out banks by weeks (if not months).
+On top of that, Fundation’s advertising is transparent, their customer service is fantastic, and there are virtually no negative reviews of the company to be found on the web.

-If you can’t get a traditional bank loan, I have no qualms recommending Fundation as the next best thing.
-I genuinely wish that that I could recommend Fundation to all merchants.
-However, many smaller businesses won’t meet the lender’s qualifications: you have to have been in business at least two years, have a minimum of three full-time employees, make a minimum of $100K per year, and have a minimum credit score of 600.
+That said, many smaller businesses won’t meet the lender’s qualifications: you have to have been in business at least two years, have at least three full-time employees, make a minimum of $100K per year, and have a credit score of 600 or above.

 Not to worry: if you don’t meet those qualifications, there are other reputable lenders that might work.
-That being said, if you’re close to meeting the qualifications, I would still encourage you to apply; the customer service will tell you what you need to do to meet qualifications, and help you consider other financing options.
-Yes, they really do that.
+However, if you’re close to meeting the qualifications, I would still encourage you to apply; the customer service will tell you what you need to do to meet qualifications and help you consider other financing options.

 Read on for the full review, or check out our other favorite lenders.

 Fundation offers two fixed-rate loans: